Initiatives and Accomplishments

 In partnership with the Bureau of Labor Statistics (BLS), ODEP continues to report monthly disability employment statistics derived from the Current Population Survey (CPS), the Federal Government’s source for comprehensive estimates on labor force participation, employment and unemployment.
 ODEP and BLS also release Persons with a Disability – Labor Force Characteristics 2020, a summary of data from the year before, and update an analysis of trends in disability employment during the COVID-19 pandemic to reflect data through December 2020.
 To honor the 100th anniversary of DOL’s Woman’s Bureau, ODEP also publishes a brief examining the state of women with disabilities in the labor market.

 ODEP’s Employer Assistance and Resource Network on Disability Inclusion (EARN) produces a range of resources and webinars to assist employers in building diverse, equitable and inclusive workplaces, with a focus on meeting the needs of both remote and onsite employees with disabilities during the ongoing pandemic and supporting workers’ mental health.
-EARN unveils https://askearn.org/, new website structured around the four phases of the employment lifecycle—recruit, hire, retain and advance.
+EARN unveils https://askearn.org/, a new website structured around the four phases of the employment lifecycle—recruit, hire, retain and advance.
 Among the new site’s resources are self-paced online training courses, easy-to-use checklists, in-depth policy guides, videos on inclusive business practices adopted by companies like JPMorgan Chase and PepsiCo and archived webinars on a variety of issues including creating disability inclusive workplaces and ensuring safe and healthy workplaces during the COVID-19 pandemic.

 Employment First Community of Practice